FREE CASE CONSULTATION

-At Cantor & Burger, we have extensive experiencing fighting for the rights of injured workers through the workers compensation claims process in addition to representing people with auto, truck and motorcycle accident claims, medical malpractice lawsuits and wrongful death claims.
+At Cantor Injury Law & Burger Law, we have extensive experiencing fighting for the rights of injured workers through the workers compensation claims process in addition to representing people with auto, truck and motorcycle accident claims, medical malpractice lawsuits and wrongful death claims.

 Were you injured on the job?

 Tens of thousands of Missouri workers are injured on the job every year.
 If your are hurt on the job or suffer from an injury caused by your employment, you are entitled to up to three types of compensation from your employer under the Missouri Workers Compensation Law.
 A knowledgeable and experienced workers compensation lawyer can help you maximize the benefits you receive after being injured on the job.
 Call us today for a free work comp claim evaluation at (314) 542-9999 and we will help you determine whether or not you are receiving all of the workers’ compensation benefits afforded to you under Missouri state law.
 You can also choose to fill out our free case consultation below form and we will contact you.

 In this video, Mark Cantor explains how workers’ compensation claims work in the state of Missouri.
 Mark covers what questions to ask when hiring a workers compensation lawyer, what documents are required to file a formal claim, how long the claim process takes and what it takes to win a workers’ compensation case.
 View the video for more details.